NCERT Solutions Class 8 Social Science History Our Pasts III Chapter 8

 10. Why were Jyoti Rao Phule and Ramaswamy Naicker critical of the national movement?
 Did their criticism help the national struggle in any way?

 Their criticism helped strengthen the national struggle.
 Reformists started restructuring their thoughts to get rid of the differences between the upper caste and lower caste.
-The national struggle became the tool to eradicate caste differences, religious and gender inequality.
+The national struggle became the tool to eradicate caste differences, and religious and gender inequality.

-Women, Caste and Reform Summary
+Chapter 8 – Women, Caste and Reform Summary

 Chapter 8 of NCERT Our Pasts-III deals with reforms in favour of women, anti-casteism and other related topics.
-The nature and history of gender inequality in Indian society is discussed in the chapter.
+The nature and history of gender inequality in Indian society are discussed in the chapter.
 Students will read about the historical plight of widows in India, illiteracy among girl children and the desperate conditions of the lower caste people.
 The role of social reformists like Raja Ram Mohan Roy, Jyotirao Phule and others are discussed.

 The students will also get to know about the following topics: